POL - 30.01.14 Special Events

 13. Right to Withdraw

-13.1 The University reserves the right to withdraw the privilege to use any of its facilities at any time where the use of the facility interferes with the educational mission of the University.
+13.1 The University reserves the right to withdraw from the privilege to use any of its facilities at any time where the use of the facility interferes with the educational mission of the University.
 The University shall give prompt notice to users and in those cases in which the privilege to use the facility is withdrawn prior to the event.
 The University will refund any amount received from the user.
-If the University withdraws the privilege to use a facility for an activity or event after the activity or event has begun, the user will be responsible for the actual charges or expenses incurred on the user’s behalf to the date of the cancellation and the University will refund any remainder of the deposit to the user.
+If the University withdraws the privilege to use a facility for an activity or event after the activity or event has begun, the user will be responsible for the actual charges or expenses incurred on the user's behalf to the date of the cancellation and the University will refund any remainder of the deposit to the user.

 14. Library Bowl Rules